-Prerequisite: GERM 102A or two years of high school German
+Prerequisite: A minimum grade of 'C' in GERM 102A or two years of high school German

 Note: Covers the second half of GERM 102; not open to students with credit for GERM 102

 German 102B is equivalent to the second half of German 102, and is a continuation of German 102A.
 This elementary level course is a study of the German language and German-speaking cultures, with continued emphasis on the development of communicative skills and basic structures.